lucabutikofer/LingraNR/README.md

   * Moisture content at field capacity [mm3/mm3]
   * Moisture content at saturation [mm3/mm3]
   * Moisture content at wilting point [mm3/mm3]

+See `?Lingranr` for details and `soilExmpl` for and example.

+##### Management
+Management information is to be provided as two separate objects specifying harvest dates and fetilisation dates with fertilisation amounts in equivalent mineral nitrogen.
+See `?Lingranr` for details and `harvestExmpl; fertilisExmpl` for examples.

 #### Running Qi <i>et al.</i>'s metamodel